Floorball

 The game was invented in Sweden in the late 1960s.
 The basic rules were established in 1979 when the first floorball club in the world, Sala IBK, from Sala, was founded in Sweden.
 Official rules for matches were first written down in 1981.

 The sport is organized internationally by the International Floorball Federation (IFF).
 As of 2019, there were about 377,000 registered floorball players worldwide, up from around 300,000 in 2014.
 Events include an annual Champions Cup, EuroFloorball Cup and EuroFloorball Challenge for club teams and the biennial World Floorball Championships with separate divisions for men and women.
-Professional club leagues include Finland's F-liiga, Sweden's Svenska Superligan, Switzerland's Unihockey Prime League and the Czech Republic's Superliga florbalu.
+Men's semi-professional club leagues include Finland's F-liiga, Sweden's Svenska Superligan, Switzerland's Unihockey Prime League, and the Czech Republic's Superliga florbalu.
+Women's semi-professional leagues from the same countries are F-liiga, Svenska Superligan, Unihockey Prime League and Extraliga žen.

-While the IFF contains 75 members, floorball is most popular where it has been developed the longest, such as the Czech Republic, Denmark, Estonia, Finland, Latvia, Norway, Sweden, and Switzerland.
+While the IFF has 80 members, floorball is most popular where it has been developed the longest, such as the Czech Republic, Denmark, Estonia, Finland, Latvia, Norway, Sweden, and Switzerland.
 It is gaining popularity in Australia, New Zealand, India, Canada, Germany, Ireland, Japan, Singapore, Malaysia, the United States, and the United Kingdom.

-Floorball was included in the World Games for the first time in 2017 in Wrocław, Poland, where Sweden became the first team to win a gold medal.
+Floorball has been included in the World Games since 2017 edition in Wrocław.